 Track laying is now well under way having been designed using AutoCAD®.
 The track is lightly glued /held in place by pins before painting in Railmatch™ acrylic sleeper grime and ballasting in the four-foot to keep it firmly in place.

 Both the London and Country-end S&C connections into the Up and Down Main Platforms (2 & 3), Up Platform Loop (1) & Up Loop along are laid, motored and ballasted.
 The Up and Down Main platform roads, Up Platform Loop and Up Loop are all laid; the Up and Down Main lines ‘meeting in the middle’ by means of a large radius curve (this being achieved in August 2016).
 The current stage is laying the Country-end carriage sidings and freight reception sidings; these being on curves to avoid the visually unappealing rows of linear tracks.

 The Down Main is not yet connected into the fiddle yards as the space is taken up by the test circuit.
-However, once all the motors are in place and the track wired (I always electrically switch the common crossings of turnouts) then the Up Main will be utilised as a test track.
-At that point the test track will be lifted and stored for later use for the branch section of the fiddle yard.
+However, now all the turnout motors are in place and the track wired (I always electrically switch the common crossings of turnouts) the Up Main will start be utilised as a test track.
+At some fast-approaching point the test track will be lifted and stored for later use for the branch section of the fiddle yard.

 by far the best fun came from playing hunt the cat-biscuits with Moser.......